 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please keep to the left and give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.
 The lake may be used by anglers and therefore be aware particularly if they are casting lines.

-We start close to the finishing post by the Grandstand, inside the racecourse circuit.
+The run starts close to the finishing post by the Grandstand, inside the racecourse circuit.

 Train: use either Tanshelf Railway Station (Wakefield; Featherstone; Pontefract Line) or Glasshoughton (Leeds; Castleford; Knottingley Line).